Dog Probiotics For Allergies

 Dr. Kathryn Primm advises, “Probiotics may hold promise in improving health for our beloved dogs, but be a savvy consumer.
 If it sounds too good to be true, it probably is and ALWAYS ask your own vet for advice on anything you feed your pets.”

-Can Prebiotics & Digestive Enzymes Also Help Allergies?
+Can Prebiotics & Digestive Enzymes For Dogs Also Help Allergies?

 Prebiotics are a crucial part of a successful probiotic routine, as this type of fiber is the food that “good bacteria” probiotics feed on.
 A good canine probiotic formula should also include prebiotics.